 Reddit does offer paid advertisements.
 But, with what we know, especially what we know about the social atmosphere of Reddit, we believe that it’s best to use the organic approach on Reddit, at least for now.

 If you’re looking to advertise on top social media sites, Snapchat probably isn’t the first platform to come to mind.
 However, the choice of social network ultimately depends on the nature of your target audience.

-If you specialize in youth-related or youth-oriented product, this is the platform for you.
+If you specialize in youth-related or youth-oriented products, this is the platform for you.

 At first, Snapchat was slow to hop on the advertising train, but they’ve now made it easier and affordable to advertise on their platform now.

-Despite Snapchat growing on the list of top social media sites for business and offering a range of marketing possibilities, many businesses are still slow to invest heavily on advertising here.
+Despite Snapchat growing on the list of top social media sites for business and offering a range of marketing possibilities, many businesses are still slow to invest heavily in advertising here.

-Irregardless, the platform’s popularity with Millenials and Gen Z cannot be ignored.
-These two age groups make up almost a quarter of the United States population and spend over $200 billion a year.
+Regardless, the platform’s popularity with Millenials and Gen Z cannot be ignored.
+These two age groups make up almost a quarter of the United States population and spend over $2.7 trillion a year.